 As early as possible.
-You will not receive a short list space offer until 1 to 2 months prior to your desired entry date.
+You will not receive a short list space offer email 4-5 weeks prior to your desired entry date.

 What will be the quickest way to get a space?

 To ensure that you receive chances at all future spaces, under days required list "Any" and choose "Flexible" on which days, if possible.
 Keep us informed if there are any changes to your information by emailing firstname.lastname@example.org.
 Please not submit a new waiting application form.

 Can you estimate when a space will come open?

-Typically we cannot estimate space availability more than 30 days in advance.
+Typically, we cannot estimate space availability more than 30 days in advance.
 This is due to the fact that parents are only required to give 45 days notice when withdrawing their child from SFU Childcare.
 We tend to have more spaces available in September than any other months of the year as more children move into school age care or leave the childcare all together.
 Although there are no guarantees, this may provide more opportunities to offer spaces to community families, providing we have accommodated those in the University, Alumni and UniverCity priority groupings first.